emilyding/ACE-cs122project/zagat_comparison/README.txt

-Files in this folder are used to scrape Zagat data for Chicago (although capability included theoretically for other cities) and complete record linkage to match up entries with existing Yelp data, and calculate the difference in averages across the two review sites.
+Files in this folder are used to scrape Zagat data for Chicago (although capability included theoretically for other cities) and complete record linkage to match up entries with existing Zagat data, and calculate the difference in averages across the two review sites.
 A full listing of all files, as well as explanations of their purpose, can be found below.
 Please note that each .py file includes summary information and usage instructions at the beginning of the file as well.